Transliterated Name | Source | Name |

 Nigro (2008:251–255)

-uncovered on both the northern and southern city-wall - in Areas B North and E.
+Archaeoseismic evidence was uncovered along both the northern and southern city walls—in Areas B North and E.

-brick superstructure and seriously damaged the 2 m high stone foundations
+The earthquake provoked almost the full collapse of the mudbrick superstructure and seriously damaged the 2 m high

 Nigro (2008:87 n.
 30)